Optimally Adjusting the Position and Size

 In the editor, select the Scaling Options as Isotropic.

 If you drag the container element wider in the visualization editor, then the dependent configured elements will adapt.
 In the process, the rectangle moves with the polyline as a unit.
-The Press
+The Press button moves its right edge and is displayed as solid.

 The example is displayed in the browser on areas of different sizes.